 TV Legal Black & White Levels

 There is a lot of confusion regarding the correct setup for Black and White Levels, based specifically on the concept of Super White (or Whiter Than White - WTW) signals that can go beyond the TV Legal level of 235 8 bit (940 in 10 bit).
-With Black Levels it seems to fairly well understood that home TVs should be set to 'clip' at 16 (64).
+With Black Levels it seems to be fairly well understood that home TVs should be set to clip at 16 (64).

 Data Range Black & White Levels

-For on-set & post-production displays the correct 'calibration' for Black and White levels will depend on the workflow in use, which many indeed be Full Range data signals, or TV Legal.
-It is imperative the the correct workflow, and therefore expected Black and White levels, are known and understood before calibration commences.
+For on-set & post-production displays the correct calibration for Black and White levels will depend on the workflow in use, which many indeed be Full Range data signals, or TV Legal.
+It is imperative the correct workflow, and therefore expected Black and White levels, are known and understood before calibration commences.

 Alternative Brightness/Contrast Controls